Satya-Rishitha-Narra/Property-Requirements/README.md

+# Description
+This repository hosts the source code for Dreams World Properties Real Estate CRM system, designed to enhance client management, track property interactions, and optimize customer engagement using Salesforce.

+# About this Project
+This CRM system, built on the Salesforce platform, is tailored to manage customer interactions, organize property listings, and deliver personalized experiences based on customer verification.
+It includes automated workflows that streamline processes for efficient property management.

+# Key techniques
+- Property Requirements App: Custom app with “Customer” and “Property” objects to oversee client interactions and manage property information.

+- Seamless Customer Data Capture: Instantly capture customer data from forms into Salesforce for efficient information entry.

+- Spreadsheet Import Functionality: Easily create Salesforce objects by importing data from spreadsheets.

+- Jotform Data Sync: Automatic integration of customer data from Jotform submissions into Salesforce records.

+- Listing Validation Workflow: Customizable approval process to validate and control property listings.

+- Verified Access Control via LWC: A Lightning Web Component (LWC) that provides listing access based on customer verification status.

+# Links
+- [Documentation]
+- Jotform
+- Youtube
 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.